ewei068/pokestar/README.md

 ### ⚔️ Battle Commands

 **`/pvp <opponent?: user>`**: Initiates a battle in the channel.
 Another player may choose to accept the battle.
 If opponent is specified, only the opponent may accept the battle.
+If a level is specified, all Pokemon are scaled to that level.

 **`/pve <npcid?: string> <difficulty?: string>`**: Browse a list of NPC trainers to battle!
 Specify an NPC and difficulty to directly battle them.